structurizr/structurizr.github.io/index.md

 # Structurizr

-Structurizr is a "models as code" tool designed for the [C4 model](https://c4model.com) - you write [Structurizr DSL](/dsl) and Structurizr renders diagrams:
+Structurizr is a "models as code" tool designed for the [C4 model](https://c4model.com) - you write [Structurizr DSL](/dsl) to create multiple software architecture diagrams from a single model.
+Structurizr was created by [the author of the C4 model](https://simonbrown.je) and remains the reference implementation, making it the best choice if you are looking for compliance and compatibility with the C4 model.

 - [Structurizr DSL - Example](/dsl/example)
 - [Structurizr DSL - Tutorial](/dsl/tutorial)